Reiji Oyama (pastor): Seminary

 In 1969, he founded a seminary, Tokyo Graduate School of Theology.

 Unity of Churches

-Seeing the importance of the unity among local churches, from the 90`s Oyama began a mediating ministry between denominations and local churches.
+Seeing the importance of the unity among local churches, from the 1990s Oyama began a mediating ministry between denominations and local churches.
 He saw the conflicts among the body of Christ is one of the biggest hindrances to yet-seen revivals.
 In 1998, during a nationwide meeting (Tokyo Revival Mission), serving as the executive chairman, he encouraged Charismatic churches and Non-Charismatic churches to reconcile to each other.

 Writings

-During the past sixty years, he has written over 160 books.
+During his career, he wrote over 160 books.
 In 1960, he translated the Japanese version of the Epistle to Philemon and, in 1983, he also translated the Bible into modern Japanese and published the Modern Japanese Bible.